HenriJohansson/game-creator-server/README.md

 # Game Creator

+**Made by** <br/>
+Henri Johansson </br>
+Miro Mariapori

 The idea was to create an app to enable people to make their own versions of the game that is featured in the very popular show on YouTube [Jet Lag: The Game](https://www.youtube.com/watch?v=LxLgmsmvXOE&list=PLB7ZcpBcwdC4SeH7qNw05wgU03HlRGiiS).
-The idea is that the app shows markers on a map that would be tasks the players need to complete.
+The idea is that the app shows markers on a map that would be tasks the players need to travel to and complete the described task.
 A game itself can be very local, in a town for example or as large as the world.

 The app is intended to be used by those who enjoy these sorts of real life adventure type games.